shuque/resolve/README.md

 This program implements the normal iterative DNS resolution algorithm described in the DNS protocol specifications.
-Here's an example invocation with the -t (trace) switch to lookup the IPv6 address of the server www.seas.upenn.edu:
+Here's an example invocation with the -v (verbose) switch to lookup the IPv6 address of the server www.seas.upenn.edu:

 ```
-$ ./resolve.py -t www.seas.upenn.edu.
+$ ./resolve.py -v www.seas.upenn.edu.
 AAAA
 >> Query: www.seas.upenn.edu.
 AAAA IN at zone .
 >>        [Got Referral to zone: edu.]
 >> Query: www.seas.upenn.edu.
 AAAA IN at zone edu.